davidpots/playsongnotes/_songs/[Eagles] Hotel California.md

 ## Print-friendly PDF of this lesson available!

 [Support me on Patreon](https://www.patreon.com/songnotes) to get access to a print-friendly PDF chord sheet (w/ tabs, etc) for this lesson.
-This will also give you access to chord sheet I've already made.
+This will also give you access to chord sheets I've already made for other lessons.
 Thanks for your support!

 ## Lesson order